pscholl/grtool/doc/train.md

     echo "abc 1
     > abc 1
     >
+    > cde 2
+    >
     > abc 1
     > abc 1" | grt train CRF -t timeseries -o test.crf -n .5
+    # timeseries
+    abc	1
+    abc	1

+    cde	2

+## Making a non-random split
+ In case you do not want to use stratified random split from your data as the training sequence (for example when your data is too large to fit into memory) you can use the N-first samples of your input sequence for training.
+Achieved by supplying a number greater than 1 to the -n option:

+    echo "abc 1
+    > abc 1
+    >
+    > cde 2
+    >
+    > abc 1
+    > abc 1" | grt train CRF -t timeseries -o test.crf -n 2
     # timeseries
     abc 1
     abc 1